 Books to Read to your Kindergartener that are sure to become a favorite

-Reading to your child helps develop and strengthen language.
+Reading to your child helps develop and strengthen their language.
 Reading to your child is one of the best ways to prepare them for school, it stimulates the brain and helps with memory improvement.
-These books are sure to get your kindergartener excited and interested in reading.
+These books are sure to get your toddler or kindergartener excited and interested in reading.

 You should read every day.
 There are numerous benefits in reading to your child.
 When young children are read to they learn and understand the concept that letters make sounds and then make words.
 Young children like to turn the pages.
 Children quickly learn that books are structured with a beginning, middle, and an end.
 They will learn to retell a story in their own words.
 Reading together also builds parent/child interaction encouraging discussions.

 This book list is a starting place for your child.
 These books are wonderful to read to your little ones.
 Many of these books are made to be read out loud stories.
 If you are going into your child’s class as a reader, use this list to help find the right book.

 Here are amazing books to read to your Kindergartener.